 - An individual who has advanced the training of others as Career Development Facilitators.

-- An individual who has contributed to increased awareness of the NCDA CDF program.
+- An individual who has contributed to increased awareness of the NCDA Career Development Facilitator program.

-A Career Development Facilitator (CDF) is a person who works in any career development setting or who incorporates career development information or skills in their work with students, adults, clients, employees, or the public.
-A CDF has received in-depth training in the areas of career development in the form of up to 120+ class/instructional hours, provided by a nationally trained and qualified instructor.
+A Career Development Facilitator is a person who has completed the Career Development Facilitator Training Program and works in any career development setting or who incorporates career development information or skills in their work with students, adults, clients, employees, or the public.
+A Career Development Facilitator has received in-depth training in the areas of career development in the form of up to 120+ class/instructional hours, provided by a nationally trained and qualified instructor.

 This title designates individuals working in a variety of career development settings.
-A CDF may serve as a career group facilitator, job search trainer, career resource center coordinator, career coach, career development case manager, intake interviewer, occupational and labor market information resource person, human resource career development coordinator, employment/placement specialist, or workforce development staff person.
+A Career Development Facilitator may serve as a career group facilitator, job search trainer, career resource center coordinator, career coach, career development case manager, intake interviewer, occupational and labor market information resource person, human resource career development coordinator, employment/placement specialist, or workforce development staff person.

 The counseling profession has made great progress in defining professional counseling and career counseling.
 However, several professional groups recognized that many individuals who are currently providing career assistance are not professional counselors.
-The CDF training program was developed to provide standards, training specifications, and GCDF credentialing for these career providers.
+The Career Development Facilitator training program was developed to provide standards, training specifications, and GCDF credentialing for these career providers.
 The goal was to define and differentiate two levels of career practice.

-Click here for a VIDEO presentation on the CDF Training Program and GCDF Credential.
+Click here for a VIDEO presentation on the Career Development Facilitator Training Program and GCDF Credential.

-This credential recognizes the education and experience of those working in CDF occupations.
-Candidates must have successfully completed an approved CDF training program and meet specific educational and experience requirements.
+This credential recognizes the education and experience of those working in career development occupations.
+Candidates must have successfully completed an approved Career Development Facilitator training program and meet specific educational and experience requirements.
 Benefits of the GCDF credential include:

 - A National/portable Credential